Magick without tears, ch. Selfishness

 Spoiler alert:

-Thelema hard-core true believers might find the line of thought (deconstructive criticism) below slightly unsettling.
+Thelema hardcore true believers (and the former ones as well) might find the line of thought below slightly unsettling.

 Intro

-Growing up is quite essential, in my opinion.
-In modern terms, that would be defined as individualization and self-actualization or breaking out of social, institutional, educational, and family influences by becoming, well, a grown-up person, independent and free from bowing down to some authority.
+Growing up or becoming a person, as Carl Rogers put it, is quite essential, in my opinion.
+In modern terms, this would be defined as individualisation and self-actualisation, or breaking free from social, institutional, educational, and familial influences by becoming a grown-up person, independent and free from bowing down to authority.

-No, I am not angry, frustrated, or appalled by what I am observing; it just doesn't compute:
+No, I am not angry, frustrated, hurt or appalled by what I am observing (nor is my intention to gaslight or provoke); it just doesn't compute to my mind:

-I am always surprised by what I see here online or in real life and in person as well:
+I am always surprised by what I see here online, in real life, and in person as well:

-Growing up is quite essential, in my opinion.
-In modern terms, that would be defined as individualization and self-actualization or breaking out of social, institutional, educational, and family influences by becoming, well, a grown-up person, independent and free from bowing down to some authority.
+Growing up or becoming a person, as Carl Rogers put it, is quite essential, in my opinion.
+In modern terms, this would be defined as individualisation and self-actualisation, or breaking free from social, institutional, educational, and familial influences by becoming a grown-up person, independent and free from bowing down to authority.

-Maslow, Rogers, Assagioli, and Rosenberg articulated Authenticity rather well.
+Maslow, Assagioli, Wilber, Rowan and Rosenberg articulated Authenticity rather well.

 In Thelema lore, this process and the resulting grown-up personal traits are mirrored in various texts, such as Liber OZ.

-Observing dynamic situations in the Thelema Orders around the world today, I am particularly intrigued by the notions of the One Holy and True Order, One Teacher,
+Observing dynamic situations within the Thelema Orders around the world today, I am particularly intrigued by the notions of the One Holy and True Order, the One Teacher, and the insistence on hierarchy, or shall we say theocracy, which often covers up or denies that emotional and mental abuses are taking place, etc.

 In Thelema lore, this process and the resulting grown-up personal traits are mirrored in various texts, such as Liber OZ.

-No, I am not angry, frustrated, or appalled by what I am observing; it just doesn't compute:
+No, I am not angry, frustrated, hurt or appalled by what I am observing (nor is my intention to gaslight or provoke); it just doesn't compute to my mind:

-I am always surprised by what I see here online or in real life and in person as well:
+I am always surprised by what I see here online, in real life, and in person as well:

 Hmmm.